kimruddock/pawelgrzybek.github.io/_drafts/2016-11-30-top-picks-2016-november.md

 [https://affinity.serif.com/blog/affinity-designer-for-windows-has-launched/](https://affinity.serif.com/blog/affinity-designer-for-windows-has-launched/)

 I ditched Adobe products more than a year ago and [I don't miss it at all](https://pawelgrzybek.com/i-wont-miss-you-adobe/).
 Affinity Photo is a tool that I replaced Photoshop with.
-It is not that complex, not that advanced, but interface is extremely similar and it does absolutely more than I need.
+It is not that complex, not that advanced, but interface is extremely similar and it does everything than I need.
 The only downside of this tool was mac OS compatibility only.
 Today officially windows users can join the club.
 Happy days!

 - - -